~16 min left

 • You have technical capacity (or a strong partner) to manage a more hands-on platform

-• You want to grow your ERP investment without doubling your subscription each year
+• You want to grow your ERP investment without doubling subscription every renewal

 There is no universally "better" platform.
-There is only the platform that fits your business size, complexity, and operating philosophy.
+There is only the one that fits your size, complexity, and operating philosophy.
 Buy accordingly.

 Next Steps